-REPORT: Celtics in Mix to Trade for Kevin Durant - Offered Jaylen Brown, First Round Pick - CLNS Media
+Celtics Emerge as Lone Title Favorites Following Kevin Durant Report - CLNS Media

 The Celtics are now mulling this over.

-According to our gambling partners at BetOnline.ag, Boston is the favorite to win the title next season amid these Durant rumors.
+According to our gambling partners at BetOnline.ag, Boston has emerged as the favorite to win the title next season amid these Durant rumors.
 Here are their top five:

 2023 NBA Finals Odds to Win